 Nearly 1000 miles south of Chicago, Texas Governor Greg Abbott is also working on the digital divide.
 Abbott teamed with the Texas Education Agency to launch Operation Connectivity, an initiative to provide all Texas students with a high-speed Internet connection.
 This initiative is led by The Operation Connectivity Task Force, which will gather critical information to determine which children in the state do not have Internet access and/or home devices.
 The task force will also document best practices, identify and secure technology solutions for broadband and devices, and develop actionable playbooks for districts across the state.

 Districts, such as the Port Angeles School District, in the state of Washington, are implementing an idea created by innovative former Superintendent Darryl Adams from Coachella Valley, California.
 Adams implemented the concept of putting Wi-Fi on buses and strategically parking those buses in areas that do not have Wi-Fi access.
 This idea was highlighted by President Obama during the rollout of the Future Ready Plan in November 2014.
 Six years later, districts across the country are parking Wi-Fi-equipped buses in “Wi-Fi-deserts” (areas lacking affordable, high-speed Internet) and providing students with much-needed access to the Internet.

 Other districts are purchasing Wi-Fi plans and hotspots from companies such as Kajeet, or helping families access free Internet and devices through programs such as EveryoneOn.
-Others are enrolling in the 1Million Project to provide connectivity to their students.

 While school districts and communities are tackling the connectivity problem in various ways, the silver lining in the COVID-19 cloud is that they are addressing the digital divide together.
 “It takes a village to raise a child,” this sentiment is just as true in 2020 as it was the first day it was spoken.